nytegoth1/vue-tmdb-mpa/README.md

 <br>

 # TODO
-Clean up some css in the Favorites Modal.
+Clean up some css in the Favorites Modal.<br>
 May add Steaming ICONS in the Nav to auto populate based on Steaming Service.
 <br><br>